-One of the services offered by our User Experience team is what we call an Expert Review.
+One of the services offered by our Experience Design team is what we call an Expert Review.
 The end result of an Expert Review is an easy-to-digest list of must-fix issues, smaller issues, and positive attributes.
 In the field of usability, an Expert Review is also called a Heuristic Analysis or Heuristic Review.
 It’s an efficient way to identify usability issues with your website or product, because we do them in a day or two; inteviews or usability tests generally take a few days longer.

 How to do an Expert Review